tatethurston/react-use-error-boundary/README.md

 ## What is this? 🧐

 React 16 introduced [Error Boundaries](https://reactjs.org/docs/error-boundaries.html).
-As of React 17, there still is [not an equivalent hook](https://reactjs.org/docs/hooks-faq.html#do-hooks-cover-all-use-cases-for-classes) for function components.
+As of React 18, there still is [no equivalent hook](https://reactjs.org/docs/hooks-faq.html#do-hooks-cover-all-use-cases-for-classes) for function components.

 This library draws inspiration from Preact's [useErrorBoundary](https://preactjs.com/guide/v10/hooks/#useerrorboundary) and attempts to recreate a similar API.